acoular/acoular/docs/source/news/index.rst

         * pass missing `max_iter` as an argument to `LassoLarsCV` in :class:`acoular.fbeamform.BeamformerGIB` (otherwise, LassoLarsCV runs up to 500 iterations)
         * fix broken pylops solvers in :class:`acoular.fbeamform.BeamformerCMF`
         * fixes negative values in source maps obtained with the solvers `LassoLars`, `LassoLarsCV` and `LassoLarsBIC`
+        * fix use of Trait() factory and replace by Enum, Instance, Map, Union

     **Documentation**
         * adds guide on how to submit a pull request